wsatchmo/ATB_System_CAGD280/README.md

-# ATB_System_CAGD280
+# ATB System (CAGD280)
- An Active Turn-based system for RPG built in Unreal, made for CAGD 280 @ CSU Chico

  ## About This Project

  This is an Active Time Battle (ATB) system meant to replicate the combat in the original Final Fantasy 7.
+Built in Unreal 5.5

  ## To Start